lesterchan/wp-ban/README.md

 * Right To Left Language Support by [Kambiz R. Khojasteh](http://persian-programming.com/ "Kambiz R. Khojasteh")

 ### Donations
-* I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
+* I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog